kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - MONGODB_URI=mongodb+srv://...
 - MONGODB_DB=test

 Note: The app will start even if MONGODB_URI is not set; health/docs endpoints remain available.
-Mongo connects when properly configured.
+Mongo connects when properly configured (non-fatal on startup when missing).

 CORS
 - Defaults allow localhost:3000 and the current host:3001 (Swagger UI served by backend).